COMPUTER ALGORITHMS AND ARCHITECTURE - 2022/3

 Part B - Algorithmic Programming and Software Design

-[1-3] Analysis of algorithms: characterisation of problem data-size and program running time; big- O notation; asymptotic behaviour; typical running times.
+- Analysis of algorithms: characterisation of problem data-size and program running time; big-O notation; asymptotic behaviour; typical running times.

-[13-14] Searching: directed and controlled scanning and implications of data ordering; hashing: hash functions and collision handling
+- Searching: directed and controlled scanning and implications of data ordering; hashing: hash functions and collision handling.

-[19-20] OO Analysis and Design: Functional modelling: use cases; Structural modelling: CRC cards, class diagrams, object diagrams; Behaviour modelling: sequence diagrams, behavioural state machine diagrams
+- OO Analysis and Design: Functional modelling: use cases; Structural modelling: CRC cards, class diagrams, object diagrams; behaviour modelling: sequence diagrams, behavioural state machine diagrams.

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate the learning outcomes.
 The written examination will assess knowledge of design principles and features of processors, as well as the ability to write basic pseudo-assembly code for a common processor and to analyse processor and memory performance.
-The written examination will also assess knowledge of, and ability to describe using pseudo-code, and analyse various data structures and algorithms.
-The coursework will assess skills at implementing data structures and algorithms using C code, and ability to analyse those implementations.
-Software development lifecycle and OO analysis and design will be introduced via small-group and class discussion of a case-study of a large software system.
+The written examination will also assess knowledge of, and ability to describe using pseudo-code or C code, and analyse various data structures and algorithms.
+This is complemented by a number of formative assessment and feedback activities including computer laboratory sessions, as well as exercises and tutorials performed either in class or in a self-guided fashion.

 Any deadline given here is indicative.
 For confirmation of exact dates and times, please check the Departmental assessment calendar issued to you.